caarlos0/env/README.md

 ## Not Empty fields

-While `required` demands the environment variable to be check, it doesn't check its value.
+While `required` demands the environment variable to be set, it doesn't check its value.
 If you want to make sure the environment is set and not empty, you need to use the `notEmpty` tag option instead (`env:"SOME_ENV,notEmpty"`).

 Example: